EINDEX/Kobo-WallaBag-ReadItlater/guide.md

 * Enabled TelNet on your device (See [Here](https://yingtongli.me/blog/2018/07/30/kobo-telnet.html))
 * A hook, PocketInterceptor, has been installed.

-## Modifying your host file to redirect to the Raspberry Pi or equivalent.
+## Modifying your host file to redirect to your server

-* On your server machie (IE: Raspberry Pi), run the following command `hostname -I` This will get the network ip of the device.
+* On your server machine, run the following command `hostname -I` This will get the network ip of the device.
 Note this down, as you will need it for the next step.

 * Get the IP Address of your Kobo Device, You can see this in Settings -> Device Information.
 It should be in a format as follows: `192.168.x.x`